 We are using the BDT as a classifier and want a decision about whether a new data event is more similar to class-A or class-B, e.g. signal or background.
-We use a "BDT Score" which is here the BDT decision score.
+In AdaBoost we use a "BDT Score" which is here the BDT decision score.